keeporsweep/keeporsweep.net/README.md

 ## Related & inspiration

+- [Web 2.0 Suicide Machine](http://suicidemachine.org): Helps users tired of MySpace, LinkedIn and Twitter, to "commit suicide in social networks", by automatically "removing their private content and friend relationships" (but without deleting or deactivating their accounts).
 - [Triage](http://triage.cc/): for iOS and only for unread mails, not random
 - [Cleanfox](https://www.cleanfox.io/): for mail deletion and unsubscribing – their new interface is also based on cards & swiping
+- [Cinder](https://apps.apple.com/de/app/cinder-clean-your-contacts/id1409302730): for contact deletion, interface also based on cards & swiping
+- [Gemini Photos](https://apps.apple.com/de/app/gemini-photos/id1277110040): for decluttering photos, has a mode with swiping
 - [Plain](http://www.plainemail.com/): prototype for macOS and Gmail only, not random
 - [Data Detox](https://datadetox.myshadow.org/detox): take control of your digital life, made by Mozilla and Tactical Tech
 - [unroll.me](https://unroll.me/): unsubscribing from newsletters, not random